-We have assessed how the communication materials provided to the Firm's pathway investors compares to other sufficiently similar investment pathways arrangements.
-This takes account of the nature of the provider.
+We have assessed how the full range of communication materials, including any websites and modelling tools, provided to the relevant pathway investors compares to other sufficiently similar investment pathways arrangements.
+This takes account of the type of pension product provided, and whether the communication materials are fit for purpose considering the age profile of the relevant pathway investors.